 Despite the actual attacks of malicious insiders, unintentionally destructive employee behavior remains a primary concern for companies.
-Even it has been observed that 64% of insider threat incidents came about through careless employees or contractors.
+It has even been observed that 64% of insider threat incidents came about through careless employees or contractors.
 This remarkable statistic highlights the importance of providing security awareness training and requiring proper email and internet behavior from all employees.

-Cybersecurity Challenge # 9 – Extended Detection & Response (XDR)
+Cybersecurity challenge # 9 – Extended Detection and Response (XDR)

-Cybersecurity Challenge # 10 – Automation & Integration
+Cybersecurity challenge # 10 – Automation and Integration

 Small and medium-sized enterprises use potent factors such as broadband and information technology to reach new markets and increase productivity and efficiency.
 However, to protect your business, customers and data from growing cyber threats, you need a successful cybersecurity strategy.
 Here are some general best practices that SMEs adopt to reduce vulnerability to a cyberattack.